XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 To safeguard citizenry from injustices?
 To undo decisions that would otherwise be mistakes?
 Is that not something that the integrity of our legal institutions depends on?
+Is the AEC not part of the bedrock of our legal system?
+(Its foundational role being that it provides the system by which parliamentarians, who alone can create and modify legislation, are elected.)

 If a citizen petitions an institution via a judicial process, and proves their case with mathematics and evidence, what are they to do if that is not enough?
 If that institution is unconvinced by facts and evidence, how can a citizen have confidence in their legal system?
+How can they have confidence in that foundational component of our society?

-Moreover, if judicial processes ignore facts and evidence, are those processes serving one of their purposes -- error correction?
+Moreover, if judicial processes ignore facts and evidence, are those processes serving one of their major purposes -- error correction?
 Is that not a core goal of judicial processes: righting wrongs, undoing mistakes, preventing mistakes, promoting justice, and so on?
 What is a citizen to do when a judicial process ignores facts and evidence?